KIT-CMS/Excalibur/README.md

 The quantities.py file in Plotting/python/utiliy contains a dictionary for quantity aliases.
 E.g., type 'ptbalance' and this will be replaced with 'jet2pt/zpt'.

+The binnings.py file in Plotting/python/utiliy contains a dictionary for special binnings for ZpT, jet eta, Npv.
+If you use e.g. `--x-bins zpt` (or dictionary key), the binning is replaced with the values from this dictionary.

 ##### PlotMplZJet
 The --cutlabel argument places a label with the used cuts (Z pT, abs(jet1eta),